PrismarineJS/mineflayer/docs/api.md

 #### bot.unequip(destination, [callback])

+This function also returns a `Promise`, with `void` as its argument upon completion.

 Remove an article of equipment.

 #### bot.tossStack(item, [callback])

+This function also returns a `Promise`, with `void` as its argument upon completion.

  * `item` - the stack of items you wish to toss
  * `callback(error)` - optional, called when tossing is done. if error is truthy, you were not able to complete the toss.

 #### bot.toss(itemType, metadata, count, [callback])

+This function also returns a `Promise`, with `void` as its argument upon completion.

  * `itemType` - numerical id of the item you wish to toss
  * `metadata` - metadata of the item you wish to toss.
 Use `null`